-At June 30, 2022, the WPCRF reported a liability of \$3,582,860 for its proportionate share of net pension liability of the State.
-The net pension liability was measured as of June 30, 2021, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of that date.
+At June 30, 2023, the WPCRF reported a liability of \$3,896,880 for its proportionate share of net pension liability of the State.
+The net pension liability was measured as of June 30, 2022, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of that date.
 The State's proportion of the net pension liability was based on a projection of the State's long-term share of contributions to the pension plan relative to projected contributions of all participants, actuarially determined.
 The WPCRF's proportion of the net pension liability was based on an allocation of the State's net pension liability based on the proportionate share of qualified payroll.
-At June 30, 2021 and 2020, the WPCRF's proportion of the State's share was 0.05%.
+At June 30, 2022 the WPCRF's proportion of the State's share was 0.06% which increased by 0.01% from its proportion measured as of June 30, 2021.

-There was no change in actuarial assumptions as of June 30, 2020 to June 30, 2021.
+The following changes were made to the actuarial assumptions as of June 30, 2021 to June 30, 2022: